Reborn (Manafest album): Background

 When addressing the genre of the album, Manafest stated: "I've always rapped, even on the rock stuff, but I've wanted to do a more hip-hop influenced record for a long time.
 I started thinking about that just after Fighter came out, which was my second kind of more real rock record like The Chase, and then last year's The Moment was a bit of a hybrid record.
 For Reborn, I decided to go back to hip-hop, but even the way I do hip-hop isn't the traditional 'boom, bap,' stuff, so I don't think the fans who like more of the rock stuff will be disappointed."

 Critical reception

-The album received generally positive to average reviews from multiple professional music sites and reviews.
+The album garnered generally positive to average reviews from multiple professional music sites and critics.

 Awarding the album three stars from Jesus Freak Hideout, Kevin Hoskins states, "Reborn is positively focused in its message and most of the beats are decent".
 Mark Ryan, giving the album two and a half stars at New Release Today, writes, "Reborn is the renewal of an artist who has taken his new found creative freedom and produced an album that fans new and old will appreciate."
 Rating the album four stars for The Christian Beat, Chris Major says, "Reborn takes a different stylistic direction with familiar echoes of past works, making for a satisfying album."
 Carolyn Aldis, indicating in a five star review by Louder Than the Music, recognizes, "Reborn reminds us of all the great things about a new life, without glossing over the tough stuff."